⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How ASML Makes Money

-• The company also provides metrology and inspection systems (e.g., YieldStar, HMI e-beam solutions) to assess wafer quality and analyze chip defects.
+• The company also offers metrology and inspection systems, such as YieldStar optical metrology and HMI electron beam solutions, to assess and analyze chip defects and quality.

 🎯 WHY THIS MATTERS